 Because HCV is primarily spread through contact with infected blood, people who inject drugs are at increased risk for HCV infection.
-Much less often, HCV transmission occurs through sexual contact with an HCV-infected partner, especially among persons with multiple sex partners and men who have sex with men.
-HCV transmission can also occur through accidental needle sticks, breaches in infection control practices in health care facilities.
+HCV can also be transmitted from an infected mother to child at the time of birth, from unregulated tattoos or body piercings, and from sharing personal items that may be contaminated with infected blood, even in amounts too small to see.
+Much less often, HCV transmission occurs through sexual contact with an HCV-infected partner, especially among people with multiple sex partners and men who have sex with men.
+Currently in the United States, health care related transmission of HCV is rare, but people can become infected from accidental needle sticks and from breaches in infection control practices in health care facilities.

 Although the risk of sexual transmission of HCV is considered to be low, avoiding unprotected sexual exposure by using condoms has been shown to reduce the chance of sexually transmitted infections.

 About 40% of people with chronic hepatitis C are unaware of their infection.
 The only way to find out if you have an HCV infection is to get tested through a simple blood test.
 Awareness of hepatitis C status is important because treatments are available that can cure HCV and reduce the chance of developing liver disease and liver cancer.